dotnet/docs-aspire/docs/whats-new/preview-4.md

 There are two ports that are exposed:

-1. 18888: The port that serves the dashboard UI.
+1. `18888`: The port that serves the dashboard UI.
-1. 18889: The port that serves the OTLP grpc endpoint.
+1. `18889`: The port that serves the OTLP grpc endpoint.

-That will bring up a dashboard that you can use view logs, metrics, and traces from your applications.
-Here's a [sample application](https://learn.microsoft.com/en-us/samples/dotnet/aspire-samples/aspire-standalone-dashboard/) that sends telemetry data to the dashboard.
+That command brings up a dashboard that you can use view logs, metrics, and traces from your apps.
+For more information, see the [sample application](/samples/dotnet/aspire-samples/aspire-standalone-dashboard/) that sends telemetry data to the dashboard.

 ### Dashboard shortcuts